 How to rent a motorbike in Pai

-As we mentioned before, Pai is the mecca for motorbikes.
-This means that you’ll be inundated with options when it comes to where to rent your bike.
+Pai is the mecca for motorbikes, so you’ll be inundated with options when it comes to where to rent your bike.
 Your hotel or hostel should be able to organise it for you.
-Alternatively there are plenty of rental shops around the town.
+Alternatively, there are plenty of rental shops around the town.

 You can hire a motorbike for around 100-250 baht per day.